Blood in the Streets: Duterte’s Drug War

 Sometimes dubbed “the Trump of the East,” Duterte has epitomized the populist authoritarian ruler that the Pacific archipelago hasn’t witnessed since the darkest days of the Marcos regime.

 Fulfilling Campaign Promises

 On May 9, 2016, Rodrigo “Rody” Roa Duterte was elected President of the Philippines.
 Winning 38.5 percent of the electorate and comfortably beating his nearest rival by 6.6 million votes, Duterte, 71, became the first president from Mindanao Island.

-Running on a campaign that promised to kill tens of thousands of criminals in order to defeat crime, Duterte wasted little time in calling for a purge against drug smugglers, local dealers and addicts.
+Running on a campaign that promised to kill tens of thousands of criminals in order to defeat crime, Duterte wasted little time in calling for a purge against drug smugglers, local dealers and addicts that need to go to tampa drug rehabs.
 As president-elect, he then vowed to clean up the drug problem within six months and execute as many as 100,000 offenders —Duterte later admitted to a local television station that the problem was deeper than he had anticipated.
 Eight months after his inauguration, the Philippine ruler still defiantly calls for the war to continue until “the last pusher is out in the streets, until the last drug lord is killed.”

 Although official records remain murky, numerous humanitarian reports have estimated that more than 6000 Filipinos have been killed since the drug war began in June, an estimated 4000 of which were executed extra-judicially.
 According to The Guardian, another 38,000 citizens have been jailed, crowding prisons and devastating families and communities.

 In The Photo: Campaign posters in Bacolod City in May, 2016.
 Duterte was inaugurated a month later.
 Photo Credit: Brian E. via Flickr.